NMAI-lab/AirSimNavigatingCar/SAVE-master/README.md

 `rosrun rqt_logger_level rqt_logger_level` - Open an application to control verbosity of logging

 The link above also contains information on how to create a launch file to start multiple nodes using the `roslaunch` command and a `.launch` file.

+### Troubleshooting
+If you are unable to find the SAVE packages in the windows workspace, please ensure that `ROS_PACKAGE_PATH` in the devel/setup.bat is setup correctly and there are no spaces in the path.
+Spaces may create issues for users.